Chapter 21 : The One Where Lily Makes A Decision

 Lily blew a bubble and it popped all over her face.
 She crudely stuffed in back into her mouth quickly.
 “One day that gaping wound will scab over.”
 I tried to play the confusion card but Lily saw right through it.
 Lily may play the fool occasionally but it was clear that she was anything but.
 I felt exposed.
 The skin itched and the familiar need to run evoked me but I made myself sit more firmly.
 For my own sanity, I needed to hear this and it was time I stopped running.

 One day, I hoped I would not be held down by him, I would be able to untangle myself from his scolding grip.
 His mark will have faded.
 The bruises would be no more.
 I will stare at him and feel nothing.
 It will be pure nothingness, no room for sadness, longing or anger.
 I crave nothingness.
 Maybe I could even love again, someone with eyes that are nothing like his and hands that don’t let go when it gets a bit messy.
 Someone who doesn’t find it a task in loving me, rather he will cherish the idea.
 These thoughts were daunting, fresh, unlike the ones I had thought before.
-Someone with a conscience that’s so dirty that it matches mine, we’d an extraordinary pair, woven from the same cloth and the understanding will be there naturally.
-I wanted that listen to everything and not just what they want to hear.
-He will be just another stranger that I walk past and never think of think of them again; someone ordinary and dull.
+Someone with a conscience that’s so dirty that it matches mine, we’d be an extraordinary pair, woven from the same cloth and the understanding will be there naturally.
+I wanted someone that listened to everything I said and not just what they want to hear.
+A person who saw the proper meaning behind my words.
+One day, he will be just another stranger that I walk past and never think of think of them again; someone ordinary and dull.
 Not the masterpiece I had created in my mind.

 I would stop letting him get to me.
 I will stop letting him control me.
 He was a distant memory that was getting fuzzier every time I thought about it and my mind was deceiving me.
 I didn’t know the truth anymore; I had warped it so much in my teenage melodrama.
 It was life changing; that could never be denied.
 At least it was life changing for me.
 For someone, it would have been nothing, but for me, it wasn’t.
 It had changed me into something grotesque and I wasn’t sure anyone would find me beautiful again.
 I could pick up the shards of my past self but I wasn’t sure if I wanted to.
 I hated me now, but I hated me then.
 I was never good enough, I always missed the mark and that’s why I relished in what I saw in his eyes.
 I was her, but I also wasn’t.
 He saw the things I showed him and not the blackness that hide underneath the sweet smile, until it was too late and blackness started seeping everywhere, consuming him and consuming me.
 He got out just in time, but for me, it was far too late.